To Edify = To Build Up

 However, I've discovered that the Bible translations I have used virtually all my life

-contain some very serious errors.
+some very serious errors.

 Please notice that I've said some errors.